lukegvoigt/vnr-website/replit.md

 - Hero section with background image
 - About section describing the club
 - Meeting details and contact information
-- News/updates section with sample posts
+- News/updates section with blog posts
+- Upcoming events page for member communication
+- Decap CMS admin portal for content management

 ## Development Setup
 The site is configured to run on: